 At this point, all the settings have been updated for release and there is a placeholder ready on App Store Connect, which means you can build and release.

-- Select the Validate… button to build.
+- Check the information then select Validate to build.

 Back on App Store Connect, check the status of your build from the Activities tab.
 Once it’s ready to release: